 I spent a year as a substitute teacher.
 I accepted any job K-12 and any subject, but I was often requested to teach in the art room.
 This wasn’t, I should mention, at the beginning of my teaching career, it was after I had many years under my belt in 3 different districts.
 To be honest, even though I had years of experience, I was scared to death to sub!
 I was worried I wouldn’t have any chance of controlling the students, that they would be disrespectful and suck all the fun out of teaching.
 In reality, it wasn’t that bad.
 I would even venture to say it was an enjoyable experience… teaching without any paperwork!

-Pull out supplies for the day.
 Unless your room is very organized and clearly labeled, please pull out what you want me to use.
-Otherwise I might end up using your “good” paper by necessity.
+Otherwise, I might end up using your “good” paper by necessity.
 Also, don’t trust your students to know where supplies are kept unless you have previously trained your students to get supplies out of the cabinets.

-Just in case, leave a one-day, go-to, no fail lesson plan as a back up.
-Here is a quick one page foolproof lesson I’ve used in the past.
+Just in case, leave a one-day, go-to, no-fail lesson plan as a backup.
+Here is a quick one-page foolproof lesson I’ve used in the past.
 Click on the image below to grab your copy of the PDF, or download it right here.

-Directions for technology.
 If you want me to show a video clip or use a document camera, great!
 Please leave it on and ready to go or make sure I have access to simple directions.
-I am all for technology, but every set-up is different.
+I am all for technology, but every setup is different.

 One last thought.
 If you see a sub in the lunchroom or around the building, take a minute to introduce yourself and welcome him or her to your building.
 I was amazed how many days I was basically ignored by staff members.
 Subbing can be lonely and friendly teachers make a big difference in whether or not good subs will come back.